 - Installing new mechanical systems (e.g. electrical wiring or HVAC)

-In other words, you take the cost basis of the building (not the land!) and divide it by 27.5 years to calculate your annual deprecation amount.
+Since you spread the depreciation deduction over 27.5 years, you take the cost basis of the building (not the land!) and divide it by 27.5 years to calculate your annual depreciation amount.
+Using a 27.5 year depreciation calculator can simplify this process.
 That comes to 3.636% of the building’s cost basis, that you can deduct each year for the next 27.5 years.

 In the first year, you prorate the depreciation amount, based on the number of months you owned the property.
 You can only deduct partial depreciation for the first year, based on how many months of the year you owned the property, and then take the full year’s depreciation thereafter.